 To help you make the smooth transition this Sunday, here are 5 tips from our team of Sleep Specialists:

 - Adjust your lights – Changing light sets your internal clock, which regulates sleep and alertness, so whenever possible, head outside early in the mornings and soak in some sunlight.
 In the evening do the opposite and dim lights in the home after sunset and avoid blue-light from any digital devices 2 hours prior to bed.

-- Create a sleep-promoting environment – the ambiance of your bedroom can go a long way in triggering your readiness for sleep.
-Ideally, your bedroom should be should be dark, cool, comfortable, clutter free, and quiet.
+- Create a sleep-promoting environment – the ambience of your bedroom can go a long way in triggering your readiness for sleep.
+Ideally, your bedroom should be dark, cool, comfortable, clutter-free, and quiet.
 Try organic essential oils ( EO’s), such as Lavender, Chamomile, Orange and Manuka.
 Essential oils work on the Limbic system and can literally help you drop off to sleep more easily.
 It just so happens those EO’s are our favourite and can be found in our DIVINE SLEEP Aromatherapy spray.
-Spritz your room and pillow before lights out to further support relaxation and tranquility.
+Spritz your room and pillow before lights out to further support relaxation and tranquillity.

 - Adjust your stimulant intake – If you are an eager tea or coffee drinker, it will pay to replace these caffeinated drinks for herbal teas earlier in the afternoon.
 For example, if you usually have your last coffee at 2 pm, try having your last one at 1 pm.
 Caffeine can stay in the bloodstream for up to 9 hours, so the earlier you stop sipping, the better your quality of sleep.